icosalogic/inverter_design_tool/README.md

 # Help Information

-Every line has an information icon, a circle with an "i" inside, that will display helpful information about the current setting.
+Every line has an information icon ⓘ that a user can click to display helpful information about the current setting.